mistahuman/rustygit/README.md

 # rustygit
-A simple git stats tool for improving Rust
+A simple Git stats tool to improve my Rust skills

 ## Introduction
 This project provides a simple tool to gather and display statistics from a git repository.
 It is designed to help you learn Rust by working on a practical project.